Corruption Eradication Commission: Arrest of Bambang Widjojanto

 The arrest of KPK deputy chairman Bambang Widjojanto by Indonesian Police on 23 January 2015 revived the "gecko vs crocodile" dispute.
 The arrest was made after the commission declared the parliament-approved candidate for the chief of Indonesian Police Budi Gunawan a suspect in a gratification case on 14 February, just days before his scheduled inauguration.

 The Indonesian public saw the arrest as an attack against KPK, and there was immediate support for the KPK.
 Immediately after the news of his arrest broke, various groups demonstrating in front of KPK headquarters in South Jakarta to show support for the organization.

 Netizens also created the hashtag #SaveKPK and it emerged as a worldwide trending topic on social media Twitter.

 Revision of the KPK Law

 On 17 September 2019, the People's Representative Council passed a bill revising Law No.30/2002 about Corruption Eradication in the country, which triggered a backlash by people taking the view that the revised bill would weaken the ability of the KPK to operate and perform investigations into corruption cases.

-The revised bill was deliberated and passed in only 12 days in the House.
+The revised bill was deliberated and passed in only 12 days in the Council.
 In a statement, the KPK said that it was not involved consulted over in the discussion of the revision.

 A series of mass demonstrations led by students took place in major cities of Indonesia from 23 September 2019 to protest against the KPK Law revision, as well as several bills.
 The protesters were mainly students from more than 300 universities, and had no association with any particular political parties or groups.

 The protests subsequently developed into the largest student movement in Indonesia since the 1998 demonstrations that brought down the Suharto regime.

 Under the revised law, the KPK commissioners had their authority to investigate alleged corruption and to prosecute people reduced.
 In addition, an oversight council was appointed, which had to approve all wiretapping in advance.
 Finally, as a result of the revised law, all KPK staff had to take a nationalism test, which 75 failed, making them eligible for dismissal.
 The remaining staff lost their independent status and were sworn in as civil servants on 31 May 2021.
 Among those failing was senior investigator Novel Baswedan, who had handled a number of cases involving senior government officials and police officers.
 He was dismissed on 30 September 2021, along with 57 other staff members.

 Resources

 Resources provided to the KPK have expanded in recent years.
 However, the work of the commission is still restricted by limited budgets and a small number of total staff.